linode/docs/docs/products/tools/images/_shortguides/upload-image-shortguide/index.md

 tags: ["linode platform"]
 ---

-Once you have obtainined a compatible image file that meets all the requirements, upload it through the **Upload Image** Cloud Manager form.
+Once you have obtained a compatible image file that meets all the requirements, upload it through the **Upload Image** Cloud Manager form.
 After it's uploaded, you can then deploy Linodes using that Custom Image.

 1. Log in to the Cloud Manager and open the **[Upload Image](https://cloud.linode.com/images/create/upload)** form by navigating to the **Images** page, clicking the **Create Image** button, and selecting the **Upload Image** tab.